Haji Özbek Mosque: The Mosque

 In 1939 the three-bay portico preceding the hall to the west was demolished, to make space for road expansion.
 The portico, was roofed with a barrel vault to the south and a mirror vault on the north.
 In the place of the demolished portico, a new enclosed portico was added to the northern side of the building in the year 1959.
 The mosque never had a minaret.
 The ornamental details of the interior have been lost under the layers of plaster.
-For the construction of the mosque, brick and rubble stone, was used, together with saw-toothed brick cornices at the top of the walls and terra-cotta tileswere used on the brick dome.
+For the construction of the mosque, brick and rubble stone, was used, together with saw-toothed brick cornices at the top of the walls and terracotta tiles were used on the brick dome.